-Compensation items for the period ended 31 December 2023 Amount or accounting value submitted to the vote (in Euro) Comments 0 Fixed compensation 272,000 Amount owed (gross before tax) Annual variable compensation 204,861 Compensation calcula ated for the perio d from 1 January to 3 1 December 202 3.
-Criterion Minimum target objective maximum level of achievement EBITDA 0 40% 80% 145% OCF 0 30% 60% 200% Individual criteria 0 30% 30% 85% 9,008 The amount of the annual variable has been adjusted by the CSR multiplier introduced in 202.
-Reaching the multiplier led to a 5% increase of the annual variable compensation, the amount before application of the multiplier being 195,106 Euro.
-Profit-sharing paid in 2023 in respect of 2022 Exceptional compensation Compensation calculated for the period from 1 January to 30 In order to take into account the short-term priority of cash flow and debt control, a bonus was put in place with targets for the first 6 months of 2023, in accordance compensation policy approved by the Shareholders' Meeting of 21 April 2023 in its 1 As the leverage ratio (net debt/EBITDA) was reached at the end of June 2023, the amount to Raphaël Bauer was reviewed by the Nomination, Compensation and Governance Compensation approved by the Supervisory Board on 26 July 2023. t control, an exceptional in accordance with the 123 in its 13 th resolution.
+Compensation items for the period ended 31 December 2023 Amount or accounting value submitted to the vote (in Euro) Comments o Fixed compensation 272,000 Amount owed (gross before tax) Annual variable compensation 204,861 Compensation calcula ated for the perio d from 1 January to 3 1 December 202 3.
+Criterion Minimum target objective maximum level of achievement EBITDA 0 40% 80% 145% OCF 0 30% 60% 200% Individual criteria 0 30% 30% 85% 9,008 The amount of the annual variable has been adjusted by the CSR multiplier introduced in 2023 Reaching the multiplier led to a 5% increase of the annual variable compensation, the amount befor application of the multiplier being 195,106 Euro.
+Profit-sharing paid in 2023 in respect of 2022 Exceptional compensation Compensation calculated for the period from 1 January to 30 In order to take into account the short-term priority of cash flow and debt control, a bonus was put in place with targets for the first 6 months of 2023, in accorda compensation policy approved by the Shareholders' Meeting of 21 April 2023 in its 1: As the leverage ratio (net debt/EBITDA) was reached at the end of June 2023, the amount to Raphaël Bauer was reviewed by the Nomination, Compensation and Governance Compensation approved by the Supervisory Board on 26 July 2023. t control, an exceptional in accordance with the 123 in its 13 th resolution.
 3, the amount to be paid Performance-related shares 0 No Tarkett performance-related shares were allocated to him in 2023.
-The Company does no allocate any share options Supplemental Pension Plan 0 the gross amount (excluding expens ses) paid by the Co mpany into the n office.
-For information, Mandatory Retirement 7,038 Euro in employee Severance payment 0 Non-compete payment 0 Valuation of benefits of all kinds 2.798 Company car
+The Company does no allocate any share options Supplemental Pension Plan 0 No annuity has been paid/allocated to Raphaël Bauer in 2023 as he is still in office.
+For inf the gross amount (excluding expenses) paid by the Company into the Mandatory R Savings Plan in 2023 amounted to 14,077 Euro.
+In addition, he paid 7,038 Euro in contributions.
+Severance payment 0 Non-compete payment 0 Valuation of benefits of all kinds 2.798 Company car